HeroicKatora/git-hackme/Readme.md

 - [ ] The share command should check if SSH is running and reachable, not only an HTTP server.
 This can detect if the CA is changed or the sshd daemon down.

+- [ ] The original repository name could be used as the target directory name, avoid confusion when looking through previous repositories.

 - [x] The index page should copy repository ~~descriptions and~~ names.

 - [x] The index page should get better UX optimized for sharing.
 The color